Your position on SERPs is defined by the search engine's understanding of what you are and what's your quality.

-The SEO community has suggested several theories on the topic of SEO Domain in the past.
-Google handles subdomains and the main domain as different domains, thus example.com, www.example.com and my.example.com are different domains, in SEO means at least.
+Google says it handles subdomains and the main domain as different domains.
+The example.com, www.example.com and my.example.com are different domains.

-Some of the question is answered in an article Multiple Domains vs Subdomains vs Folders in SEO on 27 Sep 2010.
+Vasilis Vryniotis analyses the question in his article Multiple Domains vs Subdomains vs Folders in SEO for Web SEO Analytics, 27 Sep 2010.